pradn28/online-upgrade/README.md

 Snapshots will be taken for all user databases.
 If any of these Snapshots fail, memsql-online-upgrade will exit.
 You can find additional information in the log file.

 #### Update Config
 As part of the upgrade process, we must set some variables.
-We will set them "off" prior to the upgrade and back "on" again after the upgrade is complete.
+We will set them "OFF" prior to the upgrade and back to "ON" after the upgrade is complete.
+If you require these variables to be set to "off" after the upgrade, you will need to do it manually.

 - auto_attach, aggregator_failure_detection, leaf_failure_detection

 #### Detach Leaves
-Now we can start the process to detach the leaves in the first AG.
+Now we can start the process to detach the leaves in the first AG (Availability Group).

-But, before we do, we need to check a few more things.
+Before we do, we need to check a few more things.
 * Orphan Check - This will ensure there are not any orphan partitions in the cluster.
 * Master/Slave Check - Ensure that all masters and slaves are present.

 If all checks pass, we will detach the leaves in the first AG.
 All error and success messages are passed to stdout and the log file.

 #### Upgrade Nodes
 The upgrade step will, stop each leaf, upgrade it and start the leaf back up again.
 Online upgrade will leverage `memsql-ops memsql-upgrade` for each leaf.
 One at a time.
 You can observe additional information by tailing the log file.
 You can also `watch -n 3 memsql-ops memsql-list` from a separate session on the master.